 Special international deals

 There are a number of international train deals.
 The range of deals offered by country A to country B is not necessarily the same as the range of deals offered by country B to country A.

-    The most important of these international deals are: a) the Early Bird deal for non-high-speed rail travel between the Netherlands and Belgium, or between the Netherlands and Luxembourg via Belgium: book seven or more days ahead online and get 40% discount for Monday to Thursday departures, and 20% discount for Friday to Sunday departures; and b) between Belgium and Luxembourg, the mid-flex weekend return deal (30% discount), and the no-flex Escapade 30-day return deal (€55/77/99 for 1/2/3 people second class between any station in Belgium and any station in Luxembourg).
+The most important of these international deals are: a) the Early Bird deal for non-high-speed train travel between the Netherlands and Belgium, or between the Netherlands and Luxembourg via Belgium: book seven or more days ahead online and get 40% discount for Monday to Thursday departures, and 20% discount for Friday to Sunday departures; and b) between Belgium and Luxembourg, the no-flex Escapade 30-day return deal (€55/77/99 for 1/2/3 people second class between any station in Belgium and Luxembourg).

 Between the Netherlands and Luxembourg, going through Belgium is usually faster and cheaper.
 However, if you have to book tickets within six days, or you cannot get an e-ticket for any reason, it is also worth looking into going through Germany instead of Belgium.
 This is especially the case for Dutch cities like Enschede, Arnhem, and Venlo close to the German border.
 Even to/from Amsterdam, a low-flex ticket through Germany can be cheaper than a full-flex ticket through Belgium (if you, e.g., missed the Early Bird deal).

 Read the individual country pages for more international train deals.